Martín Zubimendi: Arsenal

 On 6 July 2025, Zubimendi signed for Arsenal on a long-term contract in a deal reportedly worth around €65m (£55.8m).
 On 17 August, he made his debut for the club in a 1–0 win against Manchester United in the league.
 On 13 September, he netted his first goals by scoring a brace in a 3–0 victory over Nottingham Forest.
 His first goal in that game would go on to win the Premier League Goal of the Month award for September 2025.
-For his performances in September, Martín Zubimendi was nominated for the Premier League Player of the Month award.
+For his performances in September, Zubimendi was nominated for the Premier League Player of the Month award.
+He concluded his debut season by winning the Premier League title, becoming only the second player after Jens Lehmann in 2003–04 to achieve the feat while featuring in every league match.

 International career

 Zubimendi represented the Spain under-19s in a friendly 2–1 loss to the Portugal under-19s on 15 November 2017.

 Due to the isolation of some national team players following the positive COVID-19 test of Sergio Busquets, Spain's under-21 squad were called up for the international friendly against Lithuania on 8 June 2021.
 Zubimendi made his senior debut in the match.

 On 7 June 2024, he was selected in the 26-man squad for UEFA Euro 2024.
 On 15 June, he made his first appearance in the Euros against Croatia as a substitute.
 He went on to play the full match against Albania on 24 June, and came off the bench in both the semi-final victory over France on 9 July and in the final against England on 14 July as Spain won the tournament.

+On 25 May 2026, Zubimendi was named in Spain's squad for the 2026 FIFA World Cup.
+He had limited involvement in the tournament with Pedri, Dani Olmo, Fabián Ruiz and Rodri preferred for the midfield places, but came on as a substitute for Rodri in extra time of the final as Spain defeated Argentina to win the trophy.